 What is the difference between Open Edition and Limited Edition Prints?

 Traditionally, "Open Edition" means that there is no limit to the number of prints made.
 "Limited Edition" means that the print will only be printed a limited number of times.
 That number is pre-determined when the artist completes the PROOFING process.
-Limited Edition prints therefore raise in value much more than the Open Editions.
+Limited Edition prints therefore rise in value much more than the Open Editions.

 Our Limited Editions also have some other values added.
 They are hand signed by the artist while the Open Editions have a printed signature.
 Also, the Limited Editions are GICLEE PRINTS, and the Open Editions are Ink Jet prints.
-The Limited Editions are also hand torn to attain a deckled edge effect that imitates the handmade watercolor paper Jody uses in her originals.

 What is a Giclee Print?